-The main achievements of the recovery plan included:
+The main achievements of the Recovery Plan included:

-- Actions to re-establish a second breeding population at Birchs Inlet through releases of captive-bred birds (1994, 1996) - Expansion and improvements to the captive-breeding program including the formation of the CMG in 1995 and a second captive-breeding population at Healesville Sanctuary (1994) - Annual releases of captive-bred birds at Melaleuca since 1991 with some individuals successfully breeding in the wild - Research conducted on OBP habitat use and ecology including the development of a remotesensing method to identify suitable saltmarsh habitat, an analysis of the nutrient content of food seeds and a study on the regenerative ecology of food plants and feeding ecology of OBPs - Predator and competitor control at important sites including the construction of a predatorproof fence by the Department of Defence around saltmarsh at Point Wilson - Assessments into the effects of various land development proposals to OBPs - Development of methods to measure genetic diversity in OBPs providing estimates of genetic heterozygosity in wild and captive populations with applications including the prevention of pairing closely related individuals in captivity - Use of various media outlets to promote public awareness of the species including through a regular newsletter Volunteer (Birds Australia Threatened Bird Network) and the OBPRT newsletter Trumped-up Corella, brochures, posters, media articles, conference and community presentations and interpretive signs
+Actions to re-establish a second breeding population at Birchs Inlet through releases of captive-bred birds (1994, 1996)

-- Production of an action statement under Victoria's Flora and Fauna Guarantee Act 1988 - Expansion of annual monitoring programs through an increasing volunteer network - Establishment of Victorian (1990) and Tasmanian (1996) community support groups to assist with the coordination of recovery actions
+- Expansion and improvements to the captive-breeding program, including the formation of the CMG in 1995 and a second captive-breeding population at Healesville Sanctuary (1994) - Annual releases of captive-bred birds at Melaleuca from 1991, with some individuals successfully breeding in the wild - Research conducted into OBP habitat use and ecology, including the development of a remote-sensing method to identify suitable saltmarsh habitat, an analysis of the nutrient content of food seeds and a study on the regenerative ecology of food plants and feeding ecology of OBPs - Predator and competitor control at important sites including the construction of a predatorproof fence by the Department of Defence around saltmarsh at Point Wilson - Assessments into the effects of various land development proposals to OBPs - Development of methods to measure genetic diversity in OBPs, providing estimates of genetic heterozygosity in wild and captive populations with applications including the prevention of pairing closely related individuals in captivity - Use of various media outlets to promote public awareness of the species, includingthrough a regular newsletter Volunteer (Birds Australia Threatened Bird Network) and the OBPRT newsletter Trumped-up Corella, brochures, posters, media articles, conference and community presentations and interpretive signs - Production of an action statement under Victoria's Flora and Fauna Guarantee Act 1988 - Expansion of annual monitoring programs through an increasing volunteer network - Establishment of Victorian (1990) and Tasmanian (1996) community support groups to assist with the coordination of recovery actions

-7.3 Orange-bellied Parrot Recovery Plan 1998-2002
+9.3 Orange-bellied Parrot Recovery Plan 1998-2002

-The third OBP recovery plan outlined recovery actions for the 1998-2002 time period (OBPRT, 1999).
-The primary objective of this recovery plan was to improve the conservation status of OBPs so that by 2001 the species no longer met the IUCN criteria for Critically Endangered resulting in de-listing to a lower threat category.
-Long-term, the recovery plan aimed to down-list the species to Lower Risk-Conservation Dependent within 30 years.
+The third OBP Recovery Plan outlined recovery actions for 1998-2002 (OBPRT, 1999).
+The primary objective of this Recovery Plan was to improve the conservation status of OBPs so that by 2001 the species no longer met the IUCN criteria for Critically Endangered, resulting in downlisting to a lower threat category.
+Long-term, the Recovery Plan aimed to downlist the species to Lower Risk-Conservation Dependent within 30 years.
 Three specific objectives and six recovery actions were included to fulfil the primary objective.